The Cage (Star Trek: The Original Series): Plot

 The U.S.S.
 Enterprise, under the command of Captain Christopher Pike, receives a distress call from the fourth planet in the Talos star group.
 Despite Pike's misgivings, he authorizes a rescue mission and assembles a landing party, including Science Officer Spock.
 Tracking the distress signal to its source, the landing party discovers a camp of elderly male survivors from the Columbia, a scientific vessel that has been missing for eighteen years.
 Amongst the survivors is a beautiful young woman named Vina.

 Captivated by her beauty, Pike is caught off guard and falls into a trap set by the native Talosians, a race of humanoids with bulbous heads who live beneath the planet's surface.
 It is revealed that both the distress call and the crash survivors (except for Vina) are telepathic illusions created by the Talosians to lure the Enterprise to the planet.
 While imprisoned, Pike uncovers the Talosians' plans to force Pike and Vina to mate so they may breed a race of slaves and expand their dying civilization to the formerly barren world above.

 The Talosians use their powers to tempt Pike; first, by playing on his sense of duty by dressing Vina as a Rigellian princess in distress, then appealing to his homesickness by placing her on a lush, green Earth farm.
 Finally, they transform her into a seductive, green-skinned Orion dancing girl, and Pike's resolve weakens.
 Number One, the Enterprises first officer, is captured trying to beam down to the planet with Pike's yeoman and placed in his cell.
-Pike, exploiting the Talosians' inability to read through "primitive" emotions such as hatred, can free the group and take the Talosian Keeper hostage.
+Pike, exploiting the Talosians' inability to read through "primitive" emotions such as hatred, is able to free the group and take the Talosian Keeper hostage.